Army-Navy Game ‘willing to die’ remark makes many Air Force fans feel overlooked

 That’s because each year on Army-Navy Saturday, someone is bound to make a remark like, “The Army-Navy Game is the only game where everyone playing is willing to die for everyone watching.”

-Air Force fans like to point out that the team from the Colorado-based school also competes each year for the Commander-in-Chief’s Trophy – which the Falcons have won 20 times compared to 16 times for navy and eight times for Army.
+Air Force fans like to point out that the team from the Colorado-based school also competes each year for the Commander-in-Chief’s Trophy – which the Falcons have won 20 times compared to 16 times for Navy and eight times for Army.

 JOE BURROW WINS 2019 HEISMAN TROPHY AS LSU HEADS INTO COLLEGE FOOTBALL PLAYOFF